 Scope of Work Template

-Stop losing money on It Consultant projects.
+Stop losing money on IT Consultant projects.

+Send your first 3 scope of works for free.
 Without a specific Scope of Work, a 'simple server update' quickly spirals into an unpaid weekend of fixing legacy code and un-scoped hardware failures.
 Stop letting 'one quick question' erode your profit margins and professional boundaries.

 1. Project Overview